-The great increase of the correlation for the estimation of homogenous groups cannot be imputed to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers with respect to the sample without grouping.
+The considerable increase of the correlation for the estimation of homogenous groups is not due to the reduction of 68 to 5 or 4 degrees of freedom, since the estimation with non-homogenous groups, without previous rearrangement, has the same degrees of freedom and the correlation even lowers concerning the sample without grouping.

-In general, the model of genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Gobal Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
-Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could asume it would be over 0,9 in almost all the cases for groups bigger than 20, of course, it should be needed a bigger sample.
+In general, the model of the genetic evolution of intelligence (Mendelian genetics – Conditional intelligence – Global Cognitive Theory) adjusts perfectly, showing an r² superior to 0.9 in several cases.
+Bearing in mind the tendency to increase the goodness of fit with the size of rearranged groups, we could assume it would be over 0,9 in almost all the cases for grander groups within a more significant sample.

-Using sensitivity analysis of these parameters in the Globus model will show us their optimal magnitude.
-This type of analysis reconfirms the Global and Social Models of evolution of intelligence.
+Using sensitivity analysis of these parameters in the Globus Model will show us their optimal magnitude.
+This type of analysis reconfirms the Global and Social models of the evolution of intelligence.

-The analysis with original variables is not as conclusive as with centred variables, the later generate more precise results.
+The analysis with original variables is not as conclusive as with centered variables; the later generate more precise results.

-The graph shows that the best adjustment is obtained for a value of 5% for each of the parameters of internal evolution, direct and indirect.
+The graph shows the best adjustment is for a value of 5% for each of the parameters of internal evolution, direct and indirect.

-The Globus model is a statistical proof of evolution and it should be difficult to justify an increase of 10% in intellectual abilities with the classical theory of Darwin.
-On the contrary, the statistical analysis curried out is fully consistent with the General Theory of Conditional Evolution of Life.
+The Globus Model is proof of evolution, and on the other hand, it should be challenging to justify an increase of 10% in intellectual abilities with the classical theory of Darwin.
+On the contrary, the statistical analysis carried out is entirely consistent with the general theory of the Conditional Evolution of Life.

 The dependent variable is X3 of the children with the hypothesis of sexual selection.